DA: Man held without bail in crash that killed mom, 10-year-old daughter

 Absolam's attorney Arnold Keith was not immediately available for comment.

-Diana Granobles, 31, of Copaigue, and her daughter Isabella, were pronounced dead at the scene.
+Diana Granobles, 31, of Copiague, and her daughter Isabella, were pronounced dead at the scene.

 Police said the crash occurred on Saturday just before 8:45 p.m. at Rockaway and Guy R. Brewer boulevards near Kennedy Airport.

-Absolam sped while drunk westbound in a 2018 Nissan Altima on Rockaway Boulevard and collided with a 2020 Chevrolet Cruze being driven by Granobles, according to an NYPD release.
+Absolam sped west in a 2018 Nissan Altima on Rockaway Boulevard and collided with a 2020 Chevrolet Cruze being driven by Granobles, according to an NYPD release.
 Granobles was driving in the opposite direction, making a left turn onto northbound Guy R. Brewer Boulevard.

 Family members described Isabella as a happy child who was respectful, lovable and enjoyed playing with dolls.